Kaempferol and cancer prevention

 Furthermore scientists are now looking at using kaempferol in the treatment of metastatic disease; for myself I advocate that we enjoy it daily in our food before we are struck down.
 An ounce of prevention is worth a pound of cure, even in a metric world.

-Breast and prostate tumours are a scourge in our society; kaempferol has been shown to mediate the estrogen receptors in these glands clearly reducing the effect of the many carcinogens that we face daily.
+Breast and prostate tumours are a scourge in our society; kaempferol has been shown to mediate the estrogen receptors in these organs clearly reducing the noxious influence of the many carcinogens that we all face daily.

-In a large study kaempferol from our food was shown to reduce the risk of adult-onset diabetes, and particularly the nasty complications of DM.
+In one large study kaempferol from our food was shown to reduce the risk of adult-onset diabetes; and particularly the nasty complications of DM.

 And so the list of kaempferol benefits goes on.

 I hope you've enjoyed this journey into kaempferol and cancer prevention as much as I have.
-What grabbed my attention was repeated articles showing that leeks have powerful properties that help reduce malignancies.
+What grabbed my attention was many articles showing that leeks have powerful properties that help to reduce malignancies.

 It is one of the ketogenic diets; very low refined carbs and less red-meat.